Nutrition and Dietetics

 Want to be a Registered Dietitian Nutritionist?
 Major in Nutrition and Dietetics!

-Students interested in becoming a Registered Dietitian Nutritionist first complete the Nutrition and Dietetics major, which is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the credentialing agency of the Academy of Nutrition and Dietetics.
-Completion of a post-undergraduate accredited dietetic internship is the second step toward becoming a Registered Dietitian Nutritionist.
+The Nutrition and Dietetics majors is for individuals who enjoy science and who believe that proper nutrition is a key aspect of health and well-being.
+Registered Dietitian Nutritionists (RDNs) are qualified healthcare professionals trained to deliver evidence-based nutrition information and medical nutrition therapy to patients and to the public.
+The Nutrition and Dietetics major at the University of Delaware is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the credentialing agency of the Academy of Nutrition and Dietetics.
+Completion of a post-undergraduate accredited dietetic internship is the next step toward becoming a Registered Dietitian Nutritionist (RDN).

 Areas of study